bogmaerke/WaterOrNot/README.md

   Hibernate and a DS3231

-Reliability of capacitive soil moisture sensor
+Reliability of capacitive soil moisture sensor &nbsp;&nbsp;Are readings consistant?
-  Are readings consistant?
-    Do they fluctuate?
+&nbsp;&nbsp;&nbsp;&nbsp;Do they fluctuate?
-    Do they diminish over time due to wear?
+&nbsp;&nbsp;&nbsp;&nbsp;Do they diminish over time due to wear?
-  Is the range of the sensor adequate for the range dry soil to soaked soil?
+&nbsp;&nbsp;Is the range of the sensor adequate for the range dry soil to soaked soil?